hyperledger-fabric/file/README.md

 ## `Structure of the Project`
-The Marksix project is comprised with 3 type of applications, the betting server, web server, chat application:
+The blocknet project is comprised with 2 type of applications.
+The `hyperledger-fabric` and `hyperledger-explorer`

+  - `hyperledger-fabric`:

+    It is a Hyperledger Fabric blockchain network.

   - `hyperledger-explorer`:

-     It is a Standalone python application that handle any marksix betting data by default running on port 9001.

-  - `hyperledger-fabric`:

-    It is a python flask webserver application that handle any http marksix betting connecxion by default running on port 9002.
+     It is a web application, that shows the blockchain configuration and transactions.

 ## `Requirement`